Wonju DB Promy: Dongbu/DB era (2005–present)

 Dongbu Insurance's acquisition of the team was only confirmed just before the 2005–06 season started, and the team name was changed to Wonju Dongbu Promy to reflect this.
 As Dongbu's founder was from Gangwon Province, it opted not to move the basketball team.
 The color green was adopted as its new team color and has been associated with the team ever since.
 Under the new sponsors, the team has seen more stability and did not change its name or rebrand as many times as during the Xers era, which had been a thorny issue among even its most loyal fans.
-Prior to the 2017–18 season, in line with Dongbu Group's corporate rebranding, the team name was renamed Wonju DB Promy accordingly.
-Other than the minor name change and a new team logo, it has not gone through any major rebranding.
+Other than a minor name change and a new team logo due to Dongbu's corporate rebranding at the beginning of the 2017–18 season, it has not gone through any major rebranding or name change ever since.

 During the 2011–12 season, Dongbu gained the nickname "Dongbu Mountain Fortress" (Korean: 동부산성) for recording the league's best defensive record.
 The name also refers to the fact that Wonju is located at the foot of Chiaksan (Chiak Mountain).
 Kim Joo-sung, foreign recruit Rod Benson and the current longest-serving player and that season's MVP Yoon Ho-young were key players in the regular season champions' 81% winning rate, collectively posting a defensive rating of 98.2.
 The nickname eventually stuck with the team, but its meaning has evolved into a tongue in cheek reference to its penchant for signing players over 200 meters such as centers Kim Jong-kyu and Chinanu Onuaku and forward Kang Sang-jae.